alexwlchan/alexwlchan.net/src/_posts/2024/2024-02-11-moving-youtube-likes.md

             except KeyError:
                 break
 ```

+[**Edit, 15 February 2024:** the original version of this code called the `videos()` endpoint and filtered for my likes, but that was only able to see the first 1000 likes.
+That was fine for this project, where I was gradually deleting the list, but not in general.
+I've changed it to use the `playlistItems()` API, which seems to return the full set.]

 This generates videos in reverse order of liking them -- the most recently liked video comes first.
 The items are large dicts which include various metadata fields about each video, of which the most interesting one to me is the ID: